apollographql/apollo/docs/source/guides/schema-design.md

 * `message` is a string that is meant to be a human-readable description of the status of the transaction.
 It is intended to be used in the UI of the product.
 * `user` is added by the implementing type `UpdateUserMutationResponse` to return back the newly created user for the client to use!

-For mutations which have touched multiple collections, this same structure can be used to return updated objects from each collection.
+For mutations which have touched multiple types, this same structure can be used to return updated objects from each one.
 For example, a `likePost` type, which could affect a user's "reputation" and also update the post itself, might implement `MutationResponse` in the following manner:

 ```graphql
 type LikePostMutationResponse implements MutationResponse {